World’s Largest Ball of Twine in Cawker City

 The visitors center and gift shop were destroyed in a devastating EF5 Tornado that practically wiped out the town of Greensburg on May 4, 2007.
-But, as with the rest of Greensburg, the museum would be rebuilt, this time even bigger, reopening in May of 2012.
+But, as with the rest of Greensburg, the museum was rebuilt, this time even bigger, and reopened in May 2012.

 World Largest Ball of Twine in Cawker City, Ks